rktjmp/lush.nvim/README.md

 via `require('lush.hsl')`.

-You can create HSL colors by providing hue, saturation and lightness values, or providing a hexidecimal string.
+You can create HSL colors by providing hue, saturation and lightness values, or providing a hexadecimal string.

 ```lua
 color = hsl(0, 100, 50) -- equivilent to rgb(255,0,0) elsewhere